catherinewu12/MLB-RookieFuturePredictor/README.md

 ## Models
 The code for this project is broken up into two main sections.
 The first model was designed to predict whether a player will still be present in the league five years after their rookie season.
-The second model is designed to predit the WAR (Wins Above Replacement) stat for a player five years following their rookie season.
+The second model is designed to predict the WAR (Wins Above Replacement) stat for a player five years following their rookie season.
 Both models are built in Python and use sklearn functionalities and classifiers.

  ## Report